confluentinc/avro-random-generator/README.md

 + __region-code:__ A JSON string containing phone number region code ("ES", "EN"....).
 + __unique:__   A JSON boolean describing if the generated value must be unique or not.
 Note that if you are mixing this property with fixed options the amount of generated records must be less or equals to the available options.
++ __malformed-rate:__ A JSON number between 0.0 and 1.0 representing the percent of malformed data (only applies to logical-types).

 The following schemas support the following annotations: